-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures signalled a weaker start to the week on Monday as corporate earnings remain in focus and traders begin looking at head to Wednesday's Federal Reserve decision on interest rates.
-Most expect the central bank to stay put but the markets will be looking for a hints about the timing of another hike.
+U.S. stock futures signalled a flat to lower start to the week as corporate earnings remain in focus and traders begin looking at head to Wednesday's Federal Reserve decision on interest rates.
+Most expect the central bank to stay put, but the markets will be looking for a hints about the timing of another hike.
 Futures are now pricing in a less than 50-per-cent chance of a U.S. interest-rate increase before the end of the year.
 On Bay Street, futures were turned higher after oil shook off earlier losses.

 "U.S. futures are pointing to a slightly softer open on Monday, tracking similar moves in Europe," OANDA senior market analyst Craig Erlam said.